Shallow Water Blackout Prevention featured on America Now News with Leeza Gibbons click here!

 WHEN: Frequently, Shallow Water Blackout occurs WITHOUT ANY WARNING of its onset.
 In fact, because of the hypoxia and detached mental state one can feel euphoric and empowered to continue breath-holding.
-Unlike regular drowning where there can be 6-8 minutes before brain damage and death, there is ONLY about 2 ½ minutes before BRAIN DAMAGE then DEATH with SWB because the brain has already been oxygen deprived coupled with warm water as in swimming pools, hastening brain death.
+Unlike regular drowning where there can be 6-8 minutes before brain damage and death, there are ONLY about 2 ½ minutes before BRAIN DAMAGE then DEATH with SWB because the brain has already been oxygen deprived coupled with warm water as in swimming pools, hastening brain death.

 * Please note: The condition of the lungs after underwater blackout may be wet (from drowning) or dry (from spasm of the larynx.)
 Also, breath-holding may stimulate genetic triggers leading to various causes of death.

-THE DANGERS OF BREATH-HOLDING IN POOLS
+THE DANGERS OF BREATH-HOLDING IN THE SWIMMING POOL

 People who hold their breath while swimming or practicing breath-holding underwater in pools are at risk of “passing out” due to lack of oxygen.
 This phenomenon is commonly referred to as shallow water blackout (SWB) and it is the result of a SEVERE LACK OF OXYGEN TO THE BRAIN.